 What is Covered by CarInsuRent’s Policy?

 CarInsuRent provides insurance that is independent from rental firms and that acts as an alternative to excess lowering products offered by these companies.
-Our product covers accident-related damage, vehicle theft, as well as several kinds of damage usually not covered by vehicle rental firms, such as damage to the windscreen, tyre, overheador underbody and those that result from single-vehicle accidents.
+Our excess waiver insurance covers accident-related damage, vehicle theft, as well as several kinds of damage usually not covered by vehicle rental firms, such as damage to the windscreen, tyre, overheador underbody and those that result from single-vehicle accidents.

 The insurance policies offered by CarInsuRent are around just half the price and covers damage usually excluded by car rental firms, such as single- and multi-vehicle accidents and damage to the roof, undercarriage, tyres, windscreen, and bumper.